johnnybionic/spring-security-using-camel/README.md

 There's also some basic use of Spring profiles that shows how authentication providers can be determined at runtime.

+I've also added a second controller that uses Spring Security annotations.

-Continuous Integeration and Deployment with Travis
+Continuous Integration and Deployment with Travis
 --------------------------------------------------

 The small flags at the top of the readme are provided by [Travis] (https://travis-ci.org/) and [Coveralls] (https://coveralls.io/repos).